Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 A: Using an ear thermometer is generally straightforward.
 Here are the basic steps:

-Prepare the thermometer: Ensure that the ear thermometer is clean and has a new disposable lens cover or probe cover, if required by the model.
+Prepare the thermometer: Ensure that the ear thermometer is clean and has a new disposable lens or probe cover if the model requires it.

 Position the person: For children, gently pull the earlobe back to straighten the ear canal.
 For adults, gently pull the earlobe up and back to straighten the ear canal.

 Insert the thermometer: Carefully insert the probe into the ear canal, following the manufacturer’s instructions.
-Avoid pushing too hard or inserting too deeply to prevent injury to the eardrum.
+Avoid pushing too hard or inserting too profoundly to prevent injury to the eardrum.

-Take the reading: Press the button or trigger on the thermometer to initiate the measurement.
-Hold the thermometer steady until you hear a beep, which usually indicates that the reading is complete.
+To take the reading, press the button or trigger on the thermometer to initiate the measurement.
+Hold the thermometer steady until you hear a beep, indicating the reading is complete.

 Interpret the reading: The thermometer will display the temperature reading on the screen or provide an audible signal.
 Read and interpret the temperature according to the manufacturer’s guidelines or as per standard temperature ranges.